All you need to know about an asbestos roofing and removal

 Are asbestos roofs safe?

-Problems with asbestos roofing, such as corrugated asbestos garage roof sheets, can occur as the asbestos cement deteriorates with age and consequently becomes more brittle, releasing asbestos fibres.
+Problems with asbestos roofing, such as corrugated asbestos garage roof sheets or asbestos roof tiles, can occur as the asbestos cement deteriorates with age and consequently becomes more brittle, releasing asbestos fibres.

 This creates a greater risk of asbestos dust or the asbestos becoming exposed and loose which puts people at greater risk from asbestos exposure.